SolarLeo/SolarLeo/README.md

-# Hi there 👋, Leo here.
+# Hi there 👋, SolarLeo here.

 &#x20;